 A jury may well respond erroneously to a question of fact because their judgment has been clouded by emotion.
 The fact this occurs has worked quite well to the advantage of prosecutors and the disadvantage of many people.
 It is a known and oft-cited problem with juries.
 But then, that’s also why there’s an appeals process.

-But the greater difficulty with regard to a jury verdict is that all of the evidence and testimony that is presented during a trial is reduced down to one simple phrase that is either “Guilty” or “Not guilty”2.
+But the greater difficulty with regard to a jury verdict is that all of the evidence and testimony that is presented during a trial is reduced down to one simple phrase that is either “Guilty” or “Not guilty”2And possibly other options that may be available based on what the applicable laws allow.
 We cannot know if a verdict of “guilty” was returned by a jury who made that decision purely on emotion, the evidence, or some combination therein, regardless of what the individual jurors say after the fact.

 If a jury acquits a defendant, we cannot really know why, but the why is irrelevant, as an acquittal by a jury cannot be vacated or overturned.
 Instead we’re all left with what is really the only conclusion implied by the verdict: the prosecution did not sufficiently prove their case.